Log in with user name:

 Las Vegas is one of America's hottest restaurant markets.
 Nearly every big Strip property has at least one and often two or more celebrity-chef restaurants.
 Away from the Strip, the unprecedented population growth in the city's suburbs has brought with it a separate and continuous wave of new eateries, both familiar chains and increasing numbers of legitimate destination restaurants.
+Casino-resort

 dining basically falls into one of three categories.
-In the top echelon are the properties that now have a half dozen or more bona fide star-status restaurants: Aria, Bellagio, Caesars, the Cosmopolitan, Mandalay Bay, MGM Grand, Venetian/Palazzo, and Wynn/Encore.
+In the top echelon are the properties that have a half dozen or more bona fide star-status restaurants: Aria, Bellagio, Caesars, the Cosmopolitan, Mandalay Bay, MGM Grand, Venetian/Palazzo, and Wynn/Encore.
 At the next level are those resorts with one or two stellar restaurants and a smaller range of worthwhile but not quite top-of-the-line options.
-On the Strip, these include Mandarin Oriental, Mirage, Monte Carlo, New York–New York, Paris, Planet Hollywood, and Treasure Island.
+On the Strip, these include The Cromwell, Mandarin Oriental, Mirage, Monte Carlo, New York–New York, Paris, Planet Hollywood, SLS Las Vegas and Treasure Island.
 Off the Strip, you can add the Palms, the Hard Rock, M Resort, the Rio All-Suite Hotel, Green Valley Ranch, the JW Marriott, and Red Rock Resort.
 Then there's everybody else: casino-resorts with maybe a decent eatery or two but that simply aren't known for great food.

 Downtown Las Vegas has seen a big revitalization in the past several years, and that extends to restaurants.
 Although Downtown still lacks a destination restaurant, notable spots are Le Thai and La Comida in Fremont East and Pizza Rock and the older Triple George Grill in the Downtown 3rd District.